-(1) LAW ENFORCEMENT OFFICER AND SERVICE DESCRIBED.-

-3 (A) LAW ENFORCEMENT OFFICER.-Any 4 reference to a law enforcement officer described in this paragraph refers to an individual who 5 6 satisfies the requirements of section 8331(20)7 or 8401(17) of title 5, United States Code (re-8 lating to the definition of a law enforcement of-9 ficer) by virtue of the amendments made by 10 subsection (a).
+1 (1) Law enforcement officer and service

+2 DESCRIBED.-

+3 (A) Law enforcement officer.-Any

+4 reference to a law enforcement officer described

+5 in this paragraph refers to an individual who

+6 satisfies the requirements of section 8331(20)

+7 or 8401(17) of title 5, United States Code (re-

+8 lating to the definition of a law enforcement of-

+9 ficer) by virtue of the amendments made by

+10 subsection (a).

-(B) SERVICE.-Any reference to service described in this paragraph refers to service performed as a law enforcement officer (as described in this paragraph).
+11 (B) Service.-Any reference to service

+12 described in this paragraph refers to service

+13 performed as a law enforcement officer (as de-

+14 scribed in this paragraph).

-15 (2) INCUMBENT DEFINED.-For purposes of 16 this subsection, the term "incumbent" means an in17 dividual who-
+15 (2) Incumbert defined.-For purposes of

+16 this subsection, the term "incumbent" means an in-

+17 dividual who-

-18 (A) is first appointed as a law enforcement 19 officer (as described in paragraph (1)) before 20 the date of the enactment of this Act; and
+18 (A) is first appointed as a law enforcement

+19 officer (as described in paragraph (1)) before

+20 the date of the enactment of this Act; and

-21 (B) is serving as such a law enforcement22 officer on such date.
+21 (B) is serving as such a law enforcement

+22 officer on such date.

+23 (3) Treatment of Service Performed by

-23 (3) TREATMENT OF SERVICE PERFORMED BY 24 INCUMBENTS.-
+24 INCUMBENTS.-

-1 (A) IN GENERAL.-Service described in 2 paragraph (1) which is performed by an incum- 3 bent on or after the date of the enactment of 4 this Act shall, for all purposes (other than those 5 to which subparagraph (B) pertains), be treated 6 as service performed as a law enforcement offi- 7 cer (within the meaning of section $8331(20)$ or 8 8401(17) of title 5, United States Code, as ap- 9 propriate), irrespective of how such service is 10 treated under subparagraph (B).
-11 (B) RETIREMENT.-Service described in 12 paragraph (1) which is performed by an incum- 13 bent before, on, or after the date of the enact- 14 ment of this Act shall, for purposes of sub- 15 chapter III of chapter 83 and chapter 84 of 16 title 5, United States Code, be treated as serv- 17 ice performed as a law enforcement officer 18 (within the meaning of such section $8331(20)$ 19 or 8401(17), as appropriate), but only if an ap- 20 propriate written election is submitted to the 21 Office of Personnel Management within 5 years 22 after the date of the enactment of this Act or 23 before separation from Government service, 24 whichever is earlier.
+- (A) IN GENERAL.-Service described in paragraph (1) which is performed by an incum-bent on or after the date of the enactment of this Act shall, for all purposes (other than those to which subparagraph (B) pertains), be treated as service performed as a law enforcement officer (within the meaning of section 8331(20) or 8401(17) of title 5, United States Code, as ap-propriate), irrespective of how such service is treated under subparagraph (B). - (B) Retirement.-Service described in paragraph (1) which is performed by an incumbent before, on, or after the date of the enactment of this Act shall, for purposes of subchapter III of chapter 83 and chapter 84 of title 5, United States Code, be treated as service performed as a law enforcement officer (within the meaning of such section 8331(20) or 8401(17), as appropriate), but only if an appropriate written election is submitted to the Office of Personnel Management within 5 years after the date of the enactment of this Act or before separation from Government service, whichever is earlier.

-1 (4) INDIVIDUAL CONTRIBUTIONS FOR PRIOR 2 SERVICE.-
+1 (4) Individual CONTRIBUTIONS FOR PRIOR 2 SERVICE. .

-IN GENERAL.-An individual who 3 $(\mathbf{A})$ 4 makes an election under paragraph (3)(B) may, 5 with respect to prior service performed by such 6 individual, contribute to the Civil Service Re-7 tirement and Disability Fund the difference be-8 tween the individual contributions that were ac-9 tually made for such service and the individual contributions that should have been made for 10 11 such service if the amendments made by sub-12 section (a) had then been in effect.

-13 (B) EFFECT OF NOT CONTRIBUTING.-If 14 no part of or less than the full amount required 15 under subparagraph (A) is paid, all prior serv-16 ice of the incumbent shall remain fully cred-17 itable as law enforcement officer service, but 18 the resulting annuity shall be reduced in a man-19 similar to that described in ner section 20 8334(d)(2) of title 5, United States Code, to 21 the extent necessary to make up the amount 22 unpaid.

-23 (C) PRIOR SERVICE DEFINED.-For pur24 poses of this subsection, the term "prior serv25 ice" means, with respect to any individual who
+- (A) IN GENERAL.-An individual who makes an election under paragraph (3)(B) may, with respect to prior service performed by such individual, contribute to the Civil Service Retirement and Disability Fund the difference between the individual contributions that were actually made for such service and the individual contributions that should have been made for such service if the amendments made by subsection (a) had then been in effect. - (B) EFFECT OF NOT CONTRIBUTING.-If no part of or less than the full amount required under subparagraph (A) is paid, all prior service of the incumbent shall remain fully creditable as law enforcement officer service, but the resulting annuity shall be reduced in a manner similar to that described in section 8334(d)(2) of title 5, United States Code, to the extent necessary to make up the amount unpaid. - (C) PRIOR SERVICE DEFINED.-For purposes of this subsection, the term "prior service" means, with respect to any individual who makes an election under paragraph (3)(B), service (described in paragraph (1)) performed by such individual before the date as of which appropriate retirement deductions begin to be made in accordance with such election.

+(5) Government contributions for prior service.-